Free skating: Single skating

+The ISU states that "[i]ndividual jumps can contain any number of revolutions".
 Skaters can execute up to three jump combinations or jump sequences in the free skating program and can consist of the same or a different single, double, triple, or quadruple jump.
 One jump combination may consist of up to three jumps, while the other two jump combinations can consist of up to two jumps.
+As of the 2026—2027 season, a jump combination and a jump sequence can include the same or another quadruple, triple, double, or single jump.
+Skaters can execute a maximum of two jump combinations or one jump combination without adding an Euler jump and one jump sequence.
+Skaters can execute an Euler jump only once, and it must be between two of their listed jumps.
+According to the ISU, "One jump combination or one jump sequence may consist of up to three jumps, the other one of up to two jumps".

 Any double jump, including the double Axel, cannot be included more than two times; i.e., as a solo jump or as part of a jump combination or jump sequence.
 Only two types of triple and quadruple jumps can be executed twice or attempted more than twice.
 Jumps are judged in the order of execution.
+The ISU requires that "if an extra jump(s) is executed only the individual jump which is not according to the requirements will have no value".
+As of the 2016—2027 season, the "same type of jump independent of the number of revolutions can be included not more than three times".
+Skaters cannot execute any double jump, including the double Axel, more than twice when it is part of a solo jump or a jump that is part of a jump combination and/or a jump sequence.
+All triple and quadruple jumps can only be performed or attempted twice, and only one of the two repetitions can be a quadruple jump.

 The ISU requires that all spins "must be of a different character".
 Skaters must include a required number of revolutions in their spins: at least ten spins in their spin combinations and six revolutions for both their flying spin and the spin with only one position.
-Judges count the minimum number of required revolutions from the entry of the spin to, other than the wind-up in flying spins and spins with just one position, its exit.
+Judges count the minimum number of required revolutions from the entry of the spin, other than the wind-up in flying spins and spins with just one position, to its exit.
 A change in foot is optional in the spin with spin combinations and spins with only one position.